rogin/Snippets/NextGen Connect/Readme.md

 pacmano:
 SITECODE_function.
 If multitenant EHRBRAND_function. and USE TAGS FOR PORTS as channel names are max 40 chars or so.

+Michael Hobbs:
+	I like to also start any channel that listens on a port with said port number.
+Then if I need I can click the channel view and sort by name.

 ## What is the layout of a Mirth database?
 See [this ER diagram](https://github.com/kayyagari/connect/blob/je/mc-integ-tests/mc-db-tables.png).